locessentials/eng401-business-english-us/unit5/week13/mou-and-sla.md

 ---

-## 📥 Download This Content
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week13/mou-and-sla.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week13/mou-and-sla.md) and download it.

 ### 🤖 GAI Study Prompts
-Copy the downloaded content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me draft an MOU between [describe parties and purpose] that establishes a framework for collaboration"
 - "What SLA metrics would be most appropriate for [specific service type]?
 Help me define realistic targets."
 - "I'm reviewing an SLA with penalties that seem excessive/insufficient.
 How should I approach renegotiation?"